reuters-graphics/style/packages/guide/content/graphics-rig/quickstart/page.md

 $ yarn global add @reuters-graphics/bluprint
 ```

-**Second,** create a GitHub [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and do **one** of the following:
+**Second,** create a GitHub [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (preferably a _different token_ to the one you use to access tr GitHub so it won't expire) and register the token with bluprint's CLI:

-- Add that token as the environment variable `GITHUB_TOKEN` on your machine.
-(Here's [how on a mac](https://medium.com/@himanshuagarwal1395/setting-up-environment-variables-in-macos-sierra-f5978369b255#6dad).)

-- Add the token directly to bluprint's CLI:

   ```bash
   $ bluprint token <your github token>